algosup/2024-2025-project-3-quickest-path-team-1/documents/management/ProjectCharter.md

 # I. Project Overview

-This project is an ALGOSUP project driven by the students.
-It aims to create an API for finding the quickest path to travel.
-For this project, we need to program in C++.
+This project is an ALGOSUP project, driven by students.
+This project aims to create an API to find the quickest path of a travel.
+For this project we use the program language C++.

 # II.
 Project Scope